OWASP/owasp-mastg/style_guide.md

 - *iOS Data Protection Key Hierarchy*
 ```

+## Punctuation conventions

-## Lowercase or capital letter after a colon
+**Lowercase or capital letter after a colon**

 Chicago Manual of Style (6.61: Lowercase or capital letter after a colon) says: lowercase the first word unless it is a proper noun or the start of at least two complete sentences or a direct question.

+**Serial comma use**

+Use a serial comma before "and" for the last item in a run-in list of items.
+For example:

+We bought apples, oranges, and tomatoes from the store.

 ## Comments